Set Up Amazon SES

 ## Before You Start

-Amazon SES is AWS's email sending service.
-Use it with Mailrith when your domain is already managed in AWS, your team wants AWS-level control, or you need a provider that can scale with strict identity and region settings.
+Amazon SES is the AWS email delivery service.
+Use Amazon SES with Mailrith when AWS already manages your domain, your team needs AWS-level control, or your sending setup must scale with strict identity and region settings.

-Prepare these items in AWS before creating the Mailrith connection:
+Prepare these items in AWS before you create the Mailrith connection:

-- **A verified sender identity:** verify the domain or exact email address you want to use as the From email.
-Domain verification is usually better because it covers multiple sender addresses on the same domain.
+- **A verified sender identity:** in Amazon SES, verify your domain or the exact email address that you want to use as the From email.
+Domain verification is usually better because one verified domain can cover multiple sender addresses on your domain.

 - **The correct AWS region:** SES identities are region-specific.
-If you verified your domain in `us-east-1`, use that same region in Mailrith.
+If you verified your domain in `us-east-1`, enter that same region in Mailrith.

-- **Production access:** new SES accounts may be in sandbox mode, which limits sending.
-Request production access in AWS before sending to real subscribers.
+- **Production access:** new SES accounts may start in sandbox mode, which limits sending.
+Request production access in AWS before you send email to real subscribers.

-- **An access key for sending:** create an IAM user or role with permission to send email through SES.
-Mailrith needs the Access Key ID and Secret Access Key.
+- **An access key for sending:** create an IAM user or role that can send email through SES.
+Mailrith needs the Access Key ID and Secret Access Key from that IAM access key.

-- **Permission to configure SNS:** if you want automatic bounce and complaint tracking, you need access to create or select SNS topics and subscribe them to Mailrith webhook URLs.
+- **Permission to configure SNS:** to track bounces and complaints automatically, you need AWS permission to create or select SNS topics and subscribe those topics to Mailrith webhook URLs.

-Do not use a broad administrator key if you can avoid it.
-A dedicated SES sending key is easier to rotate later and limits the risk if the credential is ever exposed.
+Avoid using a broad administrator key.
+A dedicated SES sending key is easier to rotate later and reduces risk if the credential is exposed.

 ## Mailrith Fields